Joaquin Murrieta: Five Joaquins Gang

 Murrieta encountered prejudice and hostility in the extreme competition of the rough mining camps.
 While mining for gold, his wife and he were supposedly attacked by American miners jealous of his success.
 They allegedly beat him and raped his wife.
 However, the only source for this account was a dime novel, The Life and Adventures of Joaquín Murieta, written by John Rollin Ridge and published in 1854.

 Historian Latta wrote that Murrieta formed a gang, with well-organized bands, one led by himself and the rest led by one or two of his trusted Sonoran relatives.
 Latta documented that the core of these men had gathered to help Murrieta kill at least six of the Americans who had lynched his stepbrother Jesus Carrillo and whipped him on the false charge of the theft of a mule.
 The gang began to engage in illegal horse trade with Mexico, using stolen horses and legally captured mustangs.
 They drove herds of stolen horses from as far north as Contra Costa County, the gold camps of the Sierras, and the Central Valley via the remote La Vereda del Monte trail through the Diablo Range, then south to Sonora for sale.

 At other times, the bands robbed and killed miners or American settlers, particularly those returning from the California goldfields.
 The gang is believed to have killed up to 28 Chinese and 13 Anglo-Americans.
 This figure is based on accounts of their raids in early 1853.

-The death of Joaquin Murrieta
+Death

 By 1853, the California state legislature listed Murrieta as one of the so-called "Five Joaquins", suspected criminals in a bill passed in May 1853.
 The legislature authorized hiring for three months a company of 20 California Rangers, veterans of the Mexican War, to hunt down "the five Joaquins, whose names are Joaquin Muriati [sic], Joaquin Ocomorenia, Joaquin Valenzuela, Joaquin Botellier, and Joaquin Carillo, and their banded associates."
 On May 11, 1853, the governor, John Bigler, signed an act to create the "California State Rangers," to be led by Captain Harry Love (a former Texas Ranger and Mexican War veteran).